shubam458/Spotify-Clone/README.md

 ## Contact

-If you have any questions or want to connect, you can reach me at - sanskar.purohit946@gmail.com.
+If you have any questions or want to connect, you can reach me at - shubamr820@gmail.com

 Thanks & Regards,

-Sanskar Purohit
+Shubam Kumar
 ---